promotions-code/gamdom-promo-code/README.md

 ## **Who Can Use Our Gamdom Promo Code?**

-The Gamdom promo codes are **available to new users from India** who sign up for an account.
+The Gamdom promo codes are **available to new users** who sign up for an account.
 Existing users may not be eligible for these specific welcome offers but can still access other promotions available on the site.

-## **Pros and Cons of Our Gamdom India Promo Code**
+## **Pros and Cons of Our Gamdom Promo Code**

 ### **Pros:**